minio/docs/source/kubernetes/kubectl-plugin-reference.rst

 The :mc-cmd:`kubectl minio tenant create` command requires specifying the total :mc-cmd-option:`~kubectl minio tenant create capacity` of the deployment.
+Similarly, the :mc-cmd:`kubectl minio tenant volumes add` requires specifying the total additional :mc-cmd-option:`~kubectl minio tenant volumes add capacity` storage to add to the deployment.

-MinIO supports the following units:
+MinIO supports the following units when specifying storage ``capacity`` for tenant creation or expansion:

 .. list-table::
    :header-rows: 1